iocfinc/100DaysOfML/Logs.md

 # Day 21: July 27, 2018

 I have to slow my progress down today.
 Received increased load at work due to training commitments for the team.
 Will have to work slowly for now.
 I still have to my job to think about.
 Keras is still the target for today.
 First its important to learn about the Keras commands so for now that is the target.
 At the very least, finish this one over the weekend.
 I hate to pushback objectives but I can't do anything about it.
-Anyways its just until November. :Angry:
+Anyways its just until November. :smiling_imp:

 Anyway its now 4:41PM, I just finished Keras chapter 2.
 I was able to read through the Keras documentation and I now how some clue on what Keras is and I have a handle on how to do the most basic model which is sequential.
 They are right in saying that this is easier.
 In a way, I get it because the documentations are great and I am able to build on the previous topics about NN.
 For now I am going to watch the Mini-Project Intro just to get an idea of what I need to work on.
 I have to do some Lab works first but I doubt it will be done this night, I am still a single resource later.
 Hopefully nothing bad happens.
 Also, working on my resume today preparing for December.

+# Day 22: July 28, 2018

+Well, shift went south fast.
+So here we are, doing Keras at 8:00AM.  :thumbsup: The lab work right now is for Keras.
+An implementation of Student Admissions Analysis.
+This has already been done using the basic Numpy and Pandas, this time we are going to do it with Pandas and Keras.
+The prelab shows that this is a follow along lab, no wonder there was no TODO item in the lab notebook.
+Anyway, We would probably update Github for this one.
+This lab is more of a reinforcement learning of the Keras model.

+So I am done with the first Lab: Student admissions.
+For now I am reading this [post](http://ruder.io/optimizing-gradient-descent/index.html#rmsprop) about Gradient Descent optimization algorithms.
+This post on [Visualizing and animating Algorithms](http://louistiao.me/notes/visualizing-and-animating-optimization-algorithms-with-matplotlib/) is actually awsome.
+Makes learning of the algorithms much faster.
+So what was basically introduced as SGD and MiniBatch GD are just the basics.
+In the post, I learned about Adam, AdaMax, Nadam,  NAG, RMSProp, AMSGrad.
+All math heavy but you get the point that they are improved versions of each other.
+Also, you get the idea that some should work more than others.
+> __*There are no good and bad models, just right and wrong ones.*__

+Just meant to say that every model, algorithm that we learn has its own use.
+Its about where we apply them to that counts.
+Imagine if you model a 2 input NAND gate with AMSGrad, that would be overkill when a simple SGD could suffice.

+> __Incase you haven't noticed, its now on a more serious tone.
+Rarely placing emojis, and the tone of the logs are different.
+I guess it does consume you after a while. :muscle: push on!!!__

+# Day 23: July 29, 2018

+On to TensorFlow.
+Keras is basically, a wrapper for TensorFlow.
+Keras is good for creating a network quickly to proceed to testing and validation of the model.
+The problem with Keras is that it abstracts a huge part of the model.
+So we are now learning TensorFlow.
+TensorFlow is great for learning the operation of Neural Networks at a lower level.

+A side note on Keras, there comes a time where in my experimentation I got a LOSS value of NAN after some epochs ~70.
+I think it might have something to do with the dimensions of my output on the first layer, 32.
+I think the model just fell off or the error function does not graph in a concave way i.e. the loss value went off track.
+This is worrying but it is good, it means I still have a lot to learn. :innocent: And because I have a lot to learn I have more dedication.
+Its a great feeling when you are so lost in your studies and that you have so much more to cover that you become more determined.
+Its a bit counter-intuitive but it works for me.
+It may get so daunting at times when you are so lost you have to be pulled out but there is that level of lost that feels like you want to do more, strive more and learn more.
+Or is it just me?  :smiling_imp:

+So Tensorflow is quite heavy, its a new syntax altogether.
+This is going to spill over to tomorrow.

+Just to get some perspective, I have another project due for August 20.
+4 Weeks from now, and I have to cover 8 lessons to get there.
+This will be tough.

+# Day 23: July 29, 2018

+So I have started moving forward in Tensorflow intro for Neural Networks.
+The same time starting to go over the topics in Convolutional Neural Networks.
+I want to do this now so that we can proceed with building the project.
+There is a problem thought, there might be a need to use an external service from Amazon which is the EC2.
+This is a complication but it should be manageable.
+For now I am focusing more on getting towards the project phase.
+I know it would be long but it should be doable.

 ### Current Resources